Indonesia–Iran relations: Before Indonesian Independence

 Numerous Arabic sources noted the existence of a people called Sayabiga, which are already settled on the shores of the Persian Gulf before the rise of Islam.
-This tribe or group appears to have been derived from a colony of Sumatran or Javanese people, originally settled in Sind, but who were eventually made prisoners during a Persian invasion and forcibly enrolled in the Persian military forces.
+This tribe or group appears to have been derived from a colony of Sumatran or Javanese people, originally settled in Sindh, but who were eventually made prisoners during a Persian invasion and forcibly enrolled in the Persian military forces.
 Sayabiga were mercenaries of high soldierly qualities, disciplined, used to the sea, faithful servants; and in consequence, they were considered eminently suitable to serve as guards and soldiers, gaolers, and wardens of the treasury.
-In the reign of Caliph Abu Bakr (632–634) they formed a garrison at At-Khatt, in Al-Bahrain, and in 656 they are recorded as having been entrusted with the guarding of the treasury at Al-Basra.
+During the reign of Caliph Abu Bakr (r.
+632–634) they formed a garrison at At-Khatt, in Al-Bahrain, and in 656 they are recorded as having been entrusted with the guarding of the treasury at Al-Basra.
 Ferrand (1926) shows that the name Sayabiga is derived directly from Sabag, which is a variation of Zabag.

-Persian traders have been active in Indonesia since the Srivijaya period in 8th centuries.
+Persian traders have been active in Indonesia since the Srivijaya period in the 8th century.
 It can be assumed that the contact between traders, mostly from Persia and the people of the Indonesia archipelago since the 7th century, resulted in a process of mutual influence in terms of the economic, social, cultural, religious, and especially language aspects between two society.

 There is also an inscription of Persian poetry on the tomb of Fatimah bint Maimun in the village of Leran which dates from the 11th century during the era of Sultan Malik Saleh, the first Muslim ruler of Sumatra.

-In the 13th century many clerics from Persia who visited the kingdoms in the Indonesian archipelago brought Persian Islamic traditions and culture to Indonesia.
+In the 13th century, many clerics from Persia who visited the kingdoms in the Indonesian archipelago brought Persian Islamic traditions and culture to Indonesia.
 One example is the art of calligraphy carved on Islamic tombstones in the Indonesia archipelago.
 There is also the Tabut (Tabot) culture in Bengkulu and Tabuik in West Sumatra which is similar to the Persian Ashura celebrations.

 During the 16th and 17th centuries, Persians operated in the Aceh Sultanate.
 The Spanish exploler Melchor Davalos reported on the presence of Persians in Borneo and elsewhere in the late 1500s.

 After Indonesian Independence and the Pahlavi Dynasty Period

 During Pahlavi Iran, the Iranian envoy was present and participated in the 1955 Asia Africa Conference.
 President Suharto was the first Indonesian President to visit Iran and attend the 2,500-year celebration of the Persian Empire.
 The Shah of Iran became the first Iranian head of state to visit Indonesia on 1 October 1974.
+In June 1975, President Suharto returned to Iran to strengthen economic and political relations.